Bachelor of Science in Nursing (BSN)

 - An early admission program for freshman students entering their sophomore year at South.

 - If you’re not sure which option is best for you, our advisors can help you find the best fit.

 Upon completion of the traditional or accelerated BSN programs, graduates should be able to:

-- Apply theory and evidence from contemporary nursing science and related disciplines as a basis for clinical reasoning, management, and evaluation of professional nursing care through the use of professional writing and clinical judgment.
+- Demonstrate the application of theory and evidence from contemporary nursing science and related disciplines as a basis for clinical reasoning, management, and evaluation of professional nursing care through the use of professional writing and clinical judgment.